-- 5.1 The TPSPB may establish such sub-committees as it sees fit. - 5.2 The TPSPB will decide whether the sub-committees need to have separate Terms of Reference. - 5.3 The TPSPB will agree, and can amend, each sub-committee's Terms of Reference. - 5.4 The TPSPB will appoint and remove members of the sub-committees.
-The TPSPB may, as it sees fit, co-opt persons who are not members of the TPSPB to serve on its sub-committees.
-Such persons need not be representatives of members, employers or the DfE. - 5.5 The Chair of the TPSPB may determine who is to act as chair and vice-chair of each sub-committee but can also delegate that decision to each sub-committee.
+- 5.1 The TPSPB may establish such sub-committees as it sees fit. - 5.2 The TPSPB will agree, and can amend, each sub-committee's Terms of Reference. - 5.3 The TPSPB will appoint and remove members of the sub-committees. - 5.4 Following prior agreement with the Scheme Manager, the TPSPB may co-opt persons who are

+- not voting members of the TPSPB to serve on its sub-committees.
+Such persons need not be representatives of members, employers or the DfE. - 5.5 The Chair of the TPSPB may determine who is to act as chair and vice- chair of each sub-committee but can also delegate that decision to each sub-committee.
 However, where there is no consensus amongst the members of the sub-committee the TPSPB Chair will decide. - 5.6 All member and employer representatives on the TPSPB will be expected to sit on and actively participate in at least one sub-committee; this will contribute towards the expected 10-20 days' commitment agreed upon appointment. - 5.7 Where sub-committees are established, they will provide update reports (written or verbal) to the TPSPB quarterly meetings.